"Mourning letter from England to Italy, 1836"

 Next stop was the Italian entry point of Point Beauvoisin.
 This was the entry mark for mail from France in use from 1830.
 (Fig 6) Then onto Livorno (Leghorn), where it received the stamp which identified foreign correspondence arriving by road from Genoa.
 This is the earliest of the three types in use and the full wording around the circumference should read CORRESPZA ESTERA DA GENOVA, with a Florentine fleur-de-lys in the centre of the stamp.(Fig 7)

 The final one is the arrival datestamp applied in Florence - from 1828 it included the year, so this was 10 GIUGNO, 1836 , 12 days after it was put in the post at Chester.
 (Fig 8) The manuscript markings are a different kettle of fish entirely.
 The rates from Britain to Europe were extremely complex and included the cost from the receiving office to London, (11d) plus the Packet rate London to Italy, (1/11d between 1828 and 1837) which equals 2/10d, so the 'Pd 2/8' entered in red does not match that.
 The letter was re-directed from Florence to Baigui d'Aix, Savoja , (which is the Italian form of the name of the French town "Aix les Bains" which was a well-known health spa when this letter was written), so the other four figures in black ink - 9/2 crossed through in black ink, the figure '8' in two different places, plus a '30' - may be additional costs for the redirection.
 When I made enquiries in 1978 through the English stamp magazine Stamp Collecting, Alan Becker of St Neots gave me information about the Italian postmarks but was also baffled by the charge marks, so I think it is unlikely that I would ever be able to unravel that puzzle.
-And now to the letter itself which is yet another 'crossed' letter, making it difficult to decipher in some parts, full of family news and emotion.

 |